noey2020/How-to-Understand-Interrupts-Timers-Stack-and-Register-File/README.md

 We single step and when we exit the interrupt service meaning the PC is 0x08000254, we return to normal execution.
 PC is set to execution address saved before interrupt occurred 0x080002CA.
-Stack contents popped out so SP points again to 0x20000670. xPSR is 0x21000000 where ISR is 0 meaning no active ISR.
+Stack contents popped out to cpu registers and SP points again to 0x20000670. xPSR is 0x21000000 where ISR is 0 meaning no active ISR.
 By the way, there is only one active ISR at a time, several pending, enabled, and priorities.
 Interrupt pre-emption, multiple interrupt requests, tail-chaining is another topic in itself.
 Just acclimatize yourself debugging, single stepping, stepping in/out/over and run full-speed.
 Be intimate and tinker around.